ralna/GALAHAD/doc/Julia/rst-dir/struct_sbls_control_type.rst

 * 0 selected automatically

-* 1 Schur-complement if :math:`G` is diagonal and successful otherwise augmented system
+* 1 Schur-complement if $G$ is diagonal and successful otherwise augmented system

 * 2 augmented system

 * 3 null-space

-* 4 Schur-complement if :math:`G` is diagonal and successful otherwise failure
+* 4 Schur-complement if $G$ is diagonal and successful otherwise failure

-* 5 Schur-complement with pivoting if :math:`G` is diagonal and successful otherwise failure
+* 5 Schur-complement with pivoting if $G$ is diagonal and successful otherwise failure

 .. index:: pair: variable; max_col
 .. _doxid-structsbls__control__type_1abca2db33b9520095e98790d45a1be93f: